leanjs/leanjs/packages/core/README.md

 };

 const { createRuntime } = configureRuntime(defaultState)({
-  onError: () => {}, // required, log the error properly, e.g. Sentry, Datadog, etc
+  onError: () => {}, // required, log the error properly
-  context: {
+  apiFactory: {
-    eventEmitter: new MyEventEmitter(),
+    eventEmitter: () => new MyEventEmitter(),
   },
 });
 ```

-### API
+## Runtime functions

-#### `configureRuntime`
+### `configureRuntime`

 It's a function with two curried arguments.
 The argument of the first function receives the default state.
-The argument of the second function is the configuration of the runtime.
+The argument of the second function is aditional configuration of the runtime.

 The default state must be an object.
 The keys of the objects are used at runtime to validate access to the shared state.
 For instance, given the following default state: